hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/11- Version Constraints.md

 we use "terraform" block to configure settings related to terraform itself.

-inside this block, we use "required" to specify the version of the provider.
+inside this block, we use `required_providers` to specify the version of the provider.